benchopt/benchopt/doc/benchmark_workflow/write_benchmark.rst

 Benchopt allows you to list some requirements.
 The necessary packages should be available via `conda <https://docs.conda.io/en/latest/>`_ or `pip <https://packaging.python.org/guides/tool-recommendations/>`_.
-See `specifying_requirements`_ for more details on how to specify the requirements for benchopt classes.
+See :ref:`specify_requirements`_ for more details on how to specify the requirements for benchopt classes.

 .. _r_solvers: